What is Scalable Video (Simulcast)?

 Scalable Video is automatically turned on for routed sessions when there are at least 3 subscribers.

 We observed that the QoE benefit this feature offers improves as the number of receivers per sender increases; i.e. with special impact on large multi-party & broadcast use-cases.

 The amount of improvement we get with Scalable Video depends a lot on the specific use case (type of devices, networks, resolutions, and number of receivers).

 On the subscriber side, when using Scalable Video, the average bitrate received by endpoints is independent of the number of receivers.
 Quality of the stream received by each subscriber will be better adapted to their respective network and hardware capacity conditions without affecting the other subscribers.
 A general expected result is an overall higher average bitrate across the platform streams for large multi-party or broadcast use-cases.

 What are the limitations of scalable video and the supported browsers/devices?

 - Currently Scalable Video is only available for Chrome or native iOS/Android publishers.
 The feature is 100% transparent for the subscriber that will keep receiving a single regular VP8 video stream.

-- The supported devices (besides laptops/desktops) are:
+- For client SDKs prior to 2.14, the supported devices (besides laptops/desktops) are:

 SAMSUNG-SM-G935A (ATT carrier)